Go Style Guide in Vald

 type MockEncoder struct {

-EncoderFunc func(interface{}) ([]byte, error)
+EncoderFunc func(any) ([]byte, error)

 }

-func (m *MockEncoder) Encode(obj interface{}) ([]byte, error) {
+func (m *MockEncoder) Encode(obj any) ([]byte, error) {

 return m.EncodeFunc(obj)